Australian Clinical Labs / Medlab Breach 2022:

 February 2022

-Attackers gained initial access to Medlab Pathology, the pathology subsidiary acquired by Australian Clinical Labs (ACL) in 2021.
+Attackers (subsequently identified as the Quantum ransomware group) gained initial access to Medlab Pathology, the pathology subsidiary acquired by Australian Clinical Labs (ACL) in 2021.
 Data was exfiltrated over the following weeks before any detection occurred.

 ACL detected unusual activity on Medlab's network and engaged external cybersecurity specialists.
-ACL's initial assessment concluded that no data had been removed from the environment — a conclusion that would later prove incorrect.
+ACL's initial assessment concluded that no data had been removed from the environment, a conclusion the OAIC later alleged was unreasonable given the available evidence.

-The OAIC commenced enforcement proceedings in the Federal Court against Australian Clinical Labs, alleging serious or repeated interferences with privacy under the Privacy Act 1988.
-This is one of the first major Notifiable Data Breaches (NDB) scheme enforcement actions pursued by the regulator.
+The OAIC filed civil penalty proceedings against ACL in the Federal Court, alleging serious or repeated interferences with privacy under the Privacy Act 1988.
+This was the first such action pursued under the Notifiable Data Breaches scheme.

 Sources: MinterEllison (OAIC enforcement case analysis), OAIC: Notifiable Data Breaches